krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ## Sprint 1

 1. Design - As a user, I can serve as captain, I can provide a list of emails of invited members page [J70](http://cs04.nwmissouri.edu/browse/GDPGAM-70)

 1. Implement - As a user, I can serve as captain, I can provide a list of emails of invited members   [J76](http://cs04.nwmissouri.edu/browse/GDPGAM-76)

 1. Design - As a user, When I get an invite, I want to accept the invite to join the team  [J82](http://cs04.nwmissouri.edu/browse/GDPGAM-82)

 1. Implement - As a user, When I get an invite, I want to accept the invite to join the team  [J132](http://cs04.nwmissouri.edu/browse/GDPGAM-132)

 1. Deployment - As a user, When I get an invite, I want to accept the invite to join the team  [J133](http://cs04.nwmissouri.edu/browse/GDPGAM-133)

 1. Implement - As a user, I want to provide Team name that is  unique and 3-25 characters long.
 [J124](http://cs04.nwmissouri.edu/browse/GDPGAM-124)

 1. Implement - As a user, I want to serve as designer, I can provide a starting location for the quest.
 [J127](http://cs04.nwmissouri.edu/browse/GDPGAM-127)

 1. Implement - As a user, I want to serve as designer, I Can provide a set of four unordered locations for the quest.
 [J176](http://cs04.nwmissouri.edu/browse/GDPGAM-176)

 1. Design - As a user, I want to serve as designer, I Can provide a set of four unordered locations for the quest.
 [J89](http://cs04.nwmissouri.edu/browse/GDPGAM-89)

 1. Design - As a user, I want to serve as designer, I can provide location coordinates (Lat, Long, default radius)for each location.
 [J91](http://cs04.nwmissouri.edu/browse/GDPGAM-91)

 1. Implement -As a user, I serve as designer, I provides location coordinates (Lat, Long, default radius)for each location.
 [J176 ](http://cs04.nwmissouri.edu/browse/GDPGAM-176)

 1. Design - As a user, I serve as designer, I can provide 3 ordered string clues.
 (Later a clue may include a photo) for each location.
 [J94](http://cs04.nwmissouri.edu/browse/GDPGAM-94)

 1. Implement - As a user, I serve as designer, I can provide 3 ordered string clues.
 (Later a clue may include a photo) for each location [J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177)

 1. Design - As a User, I want to serve as a designer of the quest they create.
 [J86](http://cs04.nwmissouri.edu/browse/GDPGAM-94)

 1. Implement - As a User, I want to serve as a designer of the quest they create.
 [J100](http://cs04.nwmissouri.edu/browse/GDPGAM-100)

 1. Design - As a user, I want to accept the team invite and become a team player or reject it.
 [J79](http://cs04.nwmissouri.edu/browse/GDPGAM-100)

 1. Implement - As a user, I want to accept the team invite and become a team player or reject it.
 [J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)

 1. Design - As a user, After three days, if I wont accept invite, assume rejection.
 [J78](http://cs04.nwmissouri.edu/browse/GDPGAM-78)

 1. Deployment - As a user, If I gets invite, I can explicitly decline.
 [J108](http://cs04.nwmissouri.edu/browse/GDPGAM-108)

 1. Implement - As a user, If I gets invite, I can explicitly decline.
 [J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)

-1. Design -Routing of login page after user registration by clicking on login button present in the register page.
+1. Design - Routing of login page after user registration by clicking on login button present in the register page.
+[J151](http://cs04.nwmissouri.edu/browse/GDPGAM-151)

+1. Deployment - Routing of login page after user registration by clicking on login button present in the register page.
 [J256](http://cs04.nwmissouri.edu/browse/GDPGAM-256) [AC-256](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0256.md)

 1. Design - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J87](http://cs04.nwmissouri.edu/browse/GDPGAM-78)
 1. Implement - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J122](http://cs04.nwmissouri.edu/browse/GDPGAM-122)
 1. Deployment - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J124](http://cs04.nwmissouri.edu/browse/GDPGAM-124)